1997–98 activists kidnappings in Indonesia: Kidnappings

 "The victims were not only political parties, but also nearly all independent and community-based organizations.
 NGOs and student movements experienced cooptation and intimidation through increasingly brutal investigations, arrests and detentions.
 Some were done through "official" channels while others were conducted secretly and arbitrarily.

 Victims

+Poster with photos of 13 pro-democracy activists from 1997/1998 who are still missing.

-During the period 1997/1998, KONTRAS (Commission for the Disappeared and Victims of Violence) reported that 23 people had been abducted by the state.
+During the period 1997/1998, Commission for the Disappeared and Victims of Violence (Komisi untuk Orang Hilang dan Korban Tindak Kekerasan, KontraS) reported that 23 people had been abducted by the state.
 Out of those 23 activists, one person was found dead (Leonardus Gilang), 9 released by their captors and 13 others are still missing to this day.
 The kidnappings occurred during the years when General Wiranto was the Defense Minister/Armed Forces Commander General.

+The list of people who became victims included: